vmuthuk2/pyomo-hackathon/README.md

 [![GitPitch](https://gitpitch.com/assets/badge.svg)](https://gitpitch.com/KAPSARC/pyomo-hackathon/master)

 # pyomo-hackathon
-Exploring pyomo as a possible complement to GAMS for KAPSARC modeling efforts.
+Exploring [Pyomo](http://www.pyomo.org/), a Python-based, open-source optimization modeling language, as a possible complement to GAMS for KAPSARC modeling efforts.

 ## Running the notebooks locally
 To run the notebooks locally you will need a working installation of